baw/UserAPI/README.md

 ## Technologies

 I used Ruby on Rails for this API since its conventions proved a good foundation to rapidly build out a demo API.

 I used PostgreSQL for the database since it's open source and has a very flexible licence.

 ## Versioning

-API versioning is implemented through adding the version to the url since I feel this is a simpler design to both implement and to use the api then using a customer request header or the accept header.
+API versioning is implemented through adding the version to the url.
+I did it this way since I feel this is a simpler design to both implement and to use the API then using a customer request header or the accept header.